Shocking Pricetags: Why Do These Common Things Cost So Much?

 Photo Credit: Melanie Allen, Partners in Fire

-More people would enjoy the fun mountain sport if they could afford to get up the mountain.
+More people would enjoy the skiing if they could afford to get up the mountain.
 In some places, lift tickets are more expensive than airfare and hotel stays.

 Groceries